andrewmilson/ministark/README.md

 # verify the proof
 cargo +nightly run -r -F asm --example brainfuck -- \
   verify ./examples/brainfuck/hello_world.bf \
-         --output "Hello World\!" \
+         --output "Hello World" \
          --proof ./hello_world.proof
 ```

 This is actually a miniSTARK implementation of the [BrainSTARK](https://aszepieniec.github.io/stark-brainfuck/brainfuck) tutorial.
 This is an unrealistic example since verifying by running the program is actually much quicker than verifying by checking the proof.
-Generating a proof of "Hello World!" or proving you can count from 1 to 10 is all fun and games but miniSTARK has much more serious ambitions.
+Generating a proof of "Hello World" or proving you can count from 1 to 10 is all fun and games but miniSTARK has much more serious ambitions.
 A realistic example is [coming soon](#coming-soon).

 ## Performance